 I pulled the cover off the grill and got a shock—and not of the electrical kind.
 Actually, I was more embarrassed than anything.
 The grill was a mess—inside and out.
 Yuck!

-My only explanation is that the cold days of fall prompted me to just throw the cover on while my inner procrastinator assured me that I’d clean it later.
+My only explanation is that the cold days of fall prompted me to throw the cover on while my inner procrastinator assured me I’d clean it later.

-Granted, our new grill is now three years old, but still.
+Granted, this grill is a few years old, but still.
 A dirty mess?
 You should have seen me fly into action.
 I grabbed a spray bottle of homemade degreaser (no time for more heavy-duty options) and went to work.
-In no time at all, it was clean enough and we were back in business.
+In no time at all, it was clean enough, and we were back in business.

 Assuming I’m not the only one who fails to do a deep clean on the outdoor grill after every use, today I have lots of really great grilling tips and tricks for cleaning and for great grilling, too.